THC Inhalers: Everything You Need to Know

 THC Inhaler Effects

 Cannabis inhalers are a discreet and potent way to consume cannabis.
 Their standout feature has to be its bioavailability or the rate at which THC is absorbed into the body.
+When compared to other methods of cannabis consumption, a metered dose THC inhaler demonstrated greater absorption rates of THC and reduced neuropathic pain.1

 Most consumers seeking a measured microdose option can find value in an inhaler.
-Price and bioavailability are integral components to the decision-making process.
+Price and bioavailability are integral components of the decision-making process.
 But nothing matters if an inhaler fails to deliver that sought-after consumption experience created by other cannabis products.
 Thankfully, these devices typically live up to the task.
 With a high bioavailability, inhalers deliver more cannabinoids to the bloodstream.
-These effects will be felt in larger doses and may appear more subdued with microdose inhaler options.
+These effects will be felt in larger doses and may appear more subdued with microdose inhaler options. tions.

 Pros and Cons of THC Inhalers